vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:84411d78ab
 ## NULL and IS NULL

-Now that you know what `NULL` is and what it's used for, let's get some practice!
+Now that you know what `NULL` is and what it's used for, it's time for some practice!

 *** =pre_exercise_code
 ```{python}